Published: 01 November 2023

 Supervisors and Mentors

+We often see applicants from the same institution have near-identical ‘cut-and-paste’ statements of support.
 These generic statements are not helpful to you.
-We want to know more about the specific support your institution will give you if you secure a Fellowship.
+We want to know more about the specific support your institution will give you, such as:

-We look for applicants who locate their proposed project within the existing evidence-base and who argue clearly as to why the work will add to knowledge and benefit patients and the public.
-For most applications this means you will have already undertaken a detailed literature review.
+We look for applicants who base their project within the existing evidence-base and who argue why the work will add to knowledge and benefit patients and the public.
+For most applications, this means you will have undertaken a detailed literature review.